specy-network/specy/README.md

 #### Simulate task execution

-Note：This is actually executed by the executor when the task rulefile setting is met.
+Note：This is actually executed by the executor-service when the task rulefile setting is met.
 ```bash
 specyd tx specy execute-task \
 cosmos1m9l358xunhhwds0568za49mzhvuxx9uxre5tud test_task cproofstring performdataString \